I do put blogging maintenance off but its kind of important. There are things you can do to help improve your blog.

 You can do this a number of ways, use hashtags to draw people interested about a particular theme over to your feed or you can host competitions and encourage people to follow you on twitter and instagram as methods of entry.

-Additionally you can find like minded people to follow (who are likely to have the courtesy to follow you back, if you’re a blogger seeks out other bloggers, apologises I have not followed everyone back I used to be quite good if you want me to just send me a direct nudge and I am happy to oblige!).
+Additionally you can find like minded people to follow.
+Who hopefully have the courtesy to follow you back.
+If you are a blogger seek out other bloggers.
+Apologies I have not followed everyone back I used to be quite good if you want me to just send me a direct nudge and I am happy to oblige!.

 Try and get more External Links

-Many bloggers go around commenting on other blogs to try and increase their external links, if you do this make sure you write a big enough comment otherwise you can be seen as spam.
+Many bloggers go around commenting on other blogs to try and increase their external links.
+If you do this make sure you write a big enough comment otherwise you can be seen as spam.
 Ideally pick out relevant blogs that would be a natural match to your own site.
-You could also consider writing guest posts for other bloggers who link back to your site; this also seems quite popular in the blogging community.
-If your very fortunate the companies you review might link back to your site, wanting to share what you have written about their product with their own fan base.
+You could also consider writing guest posts for other bloggers who link back to your site.
+This also seems quite popular in the blogging community.
+If your very fortunate the companies you review might link back to your site.
+Hopefully wanting to share what you have written about their product with their own fan base.